hondanho/crawle-trix/docs/docs/user-guide/index.md

-# Browsertrix Crawler User Guide
+# Crawlertrix User Guide

-Welcome to the Browsertrix Crawler User Guide.
-This page covers the basics of using Browsertrix Crawler, Webrecorder's browser-based high-fidelity crawling system, designed to run a complex, customizable, browser-based crawl in a single Docker container.
+Welcome to the Crawlertrix User Guide.
+This page covers the basics of using Crawlertrix, Webrecorder's browser-based high-fidelity crawling system, designed to run a complex, customizable, browser-based crawl in a single Docker container.

 ## Getting Started

-Browsertrix Crawler requires [Docker](https://docs.docker.com/get-docker/) to be installed on the machine running the crawl.
+Crawlertrix requires [Docker](https://docs.docker.com/get-docker/) to be installed on the machine running the crawl.

 Assuming Docker is installed, you can run a crawl and test your archive with the following steps.

-You don't even need to clone the Browsertrix Crawler repo, just choose a directory where you'd like the crawl data to be placed, and then run the following commands.
+You don't even need to clone the Crawlertrix repo, just choose a directory where you'd like the crawl data to be placed, and then run the following commands.
 Replace `[URL]` with the website you'd like to crawl.

-1. Run `docker pull webrecorder/browsertrix-crawler`
+1. Run `docker pull webrecorder/crawlertrix`
-2. `docker run -v $PWD/crawls:/crawls/ -it webrecorder/browsertrix-crawler crawl --url [URL] --generateWACZ --text --collection test`
+2. `docker run -v $PWD/crawls:/crawls/ -it webrecorder/crawlertrix crawl --url [URL] --generateWACZ --text --collection test`
 3. The crawl will now run and logs in [JSON Lines](https://jsonlines.org/) format will be output to the console.
 Depending on the size of the site, this may take a bit!
 4. Once the crawl is finished, a WACZ file will be created in `crawls/collection/test/test.wacz` from the directory you ran the crawl!
 5. You can go to [ReplayWeb.page](https://replayweb.page) and open the generated WACZ file and browse your newly crawled archive!